snstac/seatak/docs/config.md

 ## Web Configuration

-Many functions of the AirTAK can be controlled, configured and monitored via the AirTAK Web page.
-When connecting directly to the AirTAK in Hotspot mode (via AirTAK-XXXX WiFi Network) you can access the AirTAK Web page by visiting [http://airtak.local](http://airtak.local) from your Chrome or Safari web browser (Android & iOS) or in Edge, Chrome or Safari on you computer.
+Many functions of the SeaTAK can be controlled, configured and monitored via the SeaTAK Web page.
+When connecting directly to the SeaTAK in Hotspot mode (via SeaTAK-XXXX WiFi Network) you can access the SeaTAK Web page by visiting [http://seatak.local](http://seatak.local) from your Chrome or Safari web browser (Android & iOS) or in Edge, Chrome or Safari on you computer.

 ### Connect to WiFI

-**N.B.**: If you are connected to AirTAK via the WiFi Hospot (AirTAK-XXXX), reconfiguring the WiFi to connect to another network will terminate your Hospot connection.
-To reach the AirTAK Web page after this point, you'll need to connect to the same network as AirTAK.
+**N.B.**: If you are connected to SeaTAK via the WiFi Hospot (SeaTAK-XXXX), reconfiguring the WiFi to connect to another network will terminate your Hospot connection.
+To reach the SeaTAK Web page after this point, you'll need to connect to the same network as SeaTAK.

-1. Connect to the AirTAK WiFi network and browse to http://airtak.local
+1. Connect to the SeaTAK WiFi network and browse to http://seatak.local
 2. Click the WiFi configuration option.
 3. Enter WiFi credentials and apply.